byu-cpe/ecen427/_documentation/compiling_running_code.md

 ## Build System

+### Install Compiler
+Before proceeding you should install the G++ ARM compiler on your computer.
+You can do this by running the following command:

+    cd <your_repo>
+    make g++-arm-8.2

+This will take a few minutes and you will need about 1.5GB of free space on your computer.
+If you don't want to install these, you can compile on the PYNQ board, but it will be much slower.

 ### CMake

 To build your user space programs, you are required to use CMake.
 CMake is a tool that will automatically create Makefiles for you, based on a configuration file called `CMakelists.txt`.
 CMake is already set up in the provided repo.